-Effective for annual periods beginning on or after January 1, 2024:
+Effective for annual periods beginning on or after January 1, 2024 -

-- Amendments to PAS 1, Presentation of Financial Statements Classification of Liabilities as Current or Noncurrent The amendments clarify the requirements for an entity to have the right to defer settlement of the liability for at least 12 months after the reporting period.
-The amendments also specify and clarify the following: (i) an entity's right to defer settlement must exist at the end of the reporting period, (ii) the classification is unaffected by management's intentions or expectations about whether the entity will exercise its right to defer settlement, (iii) how lending conditions affect classification, and (iv) requirements for classifying liabilities where an entity will or may settle by issuing its own equity instruments.
-The amendments must be applied retrospectively.
-Earlier application is permitted.
-If applied in earlier period, the Company shall also apply Amendments to PAS 1 Noncurrent Liabilities with Covenants for that period. - Amendments to PAS 1, Noncurrent Liabilities with Covenants The amendments clarified that covenants to be complied with after the reporting date do not affect the classification of debt as current or noncurrent at the reporting date.
+Amendments to PAS 1, Noncurrent Liabilities with Covenants - The amendments clarified that covenants to be complied with after the reporting date do not affect the classification of debt as current or noncurrent at the reporting date.
 Instead, the amendments require the entity to disclose information about these covenants in the notes to the financial statements.
 The amendments must be applied retrospectively.
 Earlier application is permitted.
-If applied in earlier period, the Company shall also apply Amendments to PAS 1 Classification of Liabilities as Current or Noncurrent for that period.
+If applied in earlier period, the Company shall also apply Amendments to PAS 1 - Classification of Liabilities as Current or Noncurrent for that period.

-Under prevailing circumstances, the adoption of the foregoing new and amended PFRSs and PIC issuances is not expected to have any material effect on the consolidated financial statements of the Group.
+Under prevailing circumstances, the adoption of the foregoing amendments to PFRSs is not expected to have any material effect on the consolidated financial statements of the Group.
 Additional disclosures will be included in the consolidated financial statements, as applicable.